 ALMC and SLH are both 125 bed hospitals in and near the northern Tanzanian city of Arusha.
 The hospitals and the affiliated Arusha Town Clinic serve over 150,000 outpatients per year, perform over 100 surgical procedures per month, and do over 30 deliveries per month.
 Common medical and pediatric diagnoses are malaria, AIDS, TB, upper respiratory infections, pneumonia, diarrhea, and amebiasis.
 There are community health and outreach programs and a preventive medicine component through the Lutheran Diocese's health team.
 A full spectrum of surgical services is offered including laparoscopic, abdominal and pelvic procedures.
-Please also check out the website of our sister hospital, Selian Lutheran Hospital: where you may elect to spend part of your rotation at Selian Lutheran Hospital, our sister hospital in a more rural location.
+You may elect to spend part of your rotation at Selian Lutheran Hospital, our sister hospital in a more rural location.

-The medical student rotation consists of working on the wards with a team that includes Assistant Medical Officer students, interns, residents and an attending physician.
+The medical student rotation consists of working on the wards with a team that includes interns, residents and an attending physician.
 Medical students may also do outpatient medicine in one of the hospitals' clinics and have opportunities in rural medicine at remote locations.
-Students may also choose to go to remote health care settings with the Flying Medical Services of the Catholic Church (click here to see slideshow).
+Students may also choose to go to remote health care settings with the Flying Medical Services (FMS) of the Catholic Church (click to see slideshow).
 The FMS is a popular program amd the opportunity fills quickly.
 If you wish to do this, contact FMS (email: email@example.com) at least 6 months before you arrive.

 Visa requirements: Currently all volunteers and visitors are required to obtain a tourist visa either at the airport on arrival or from a Tanzanian Embassy/Consulate prior to travel.
 Visa costs vary by country (from the US it is $100).
 Students are then required to have a volunteer permit which costs $300.
 You must bring your passport and the fee to ALMC on the first day of your rotation.
 Volunteer doctors staying longer than three months will need to obtain a medical license in Tanzania.
 This requires considerable documentation which will be shared with you prior to your planned volunteer period.